 The Price of Oil’s Impact on Active Mineral Royalties

-If you are currently receiving mineral rights royalties from an active operation in which you own some of the mineral rights of oil production, you will see the direct impact of the price of oil on each one of your royalty payments.
+Are you currently receiving mineral rights royalties from an active operation?
+Do you own some of the mineral rights of oil production?
+Now, you will see the direct impact of the price of oil on each one of your royalty payments.

-Let’s say you own mineral rights that produce roughly 200 barrels of oil each month, of which you receive 1% of net profits.
-If the price per barrel is $75, each month’s revenue would be $15,000 (200 x $75), of which you would receive $150.
+Let’s say you own mineral rights that produce roughly 200 barrels of oil each month.
+Moreover, let’s say you receive 1% of net profits.
+If the price per barrel is $75, each month’s revenue would be $15,000 (200 x $75).
+With that, you would receive $150.
 If the price per barrel drops to $60, each month’s revenue would equal $12,000, of which you would receive $120.
 In this instance, your royalty payment is directly related to the rise and fall of the price of oil.

 The Price of Oil’s Impact on Non-Active Mineral Rights Owners